-I am a lecturer in Economics and Deputy Associate Dean of Learning and Teaching at the Stirling Management School at the University of Stirling.
+I am a Senior Lecturer in Economics and Deputy Associate Dean of Learning and Teaching at the Stirling Management School at the University of Stirling.
 I am also the co-director of the BA (Hons) Economics degree programme and am the Undergraduate Advisor of Studies.
 I am a Senior Fellow of Advance HE (SFHEA) and also a contributor to the CORE Economics project.

 My primary research interest is in the economics of higher education.
 Specifically, I am interested in the accessibility of higher education, policy evaluation, and determinants of subject choice.